 - On January 23, 2018 the Company entered into an option agreement to acquire a 100% interest in the Cerro Caliche Group of Concessions located in the municipality of Cucurpe, in northern Sonora state, Mexico for total consideration of US\$2,977,000 payable in instalments.
 Refer to Project updates for further information. - On March 14, 2018, the Company entered into an option agreement to acquire a 100% interest in the Rosario Group of Concessions located in the municipality of Cucurpe, in northern Sonora state, Mexico for total consideration of US\$1,600,000 payable in instalments.
 Refer to Project updates for further information. - On May 29, 2018, the Company entered into an option agreement to acquire a 100% interest in the Tres Amigos concession in Sonoro, Mexico for total consideration of US\$130,000 payable in instalments.
-Refer to Project updates for further information - As at June 30, 2018, 2018, the Company had working capital of \$705,667.
+Refer to Project updates for further information. - On August 10, 2018, the Company entered into an option agreement to acquire a 100% interest in the El Colorado concessions, which are located within the perimeter of the Cerro Caliche concessions currently being explored by the Company. - On October 5, 2018, the Company entered into an option agreement to acquire a 100% interest in the Cabeza Blanca concession in Sonoro, Mexico for total cash consideration of US\$175,000 payable in instalments and by issuing 250,000 common shares of the Company.
+Refer to Project updates for further information.